BIO

 <Musician>

-He holds a Bachelor’s in Music Composition from UDELAR-EUM (Uruguay), a Master of Music in Trombone from Mannes School of Music, a Master of Philosophy in Music Technology from NYU, and is currently pursuing a Ph.D. in Music Performance and Composition at NYU, Steinhard under the advice of Dr. Robert Rowe.
+Ricardo holds a Bachelor’s degree in Music Composition from UDELAR–EUM (Uruguay); a Master’s degree in Trombone from The New School’s Mannes School of Music, and a Master of Philosophy from New York University (NYU).
+He is currently pursuing a Ph.D. in Music Performance and Composition at NYU under the supervision of Dr. Robert Rowe, researching non-invasive human-computer interfaces for trombone.